aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 Before discussing how to code in JavaScript with asynchronous programming skills, it is recommended to know a style in functional programming firstly, named **Continuation-Passing Style**, a.k.a **CPS**.
 In this style, control flows are passed explicitly, contrasted with direct style.

-Also take the adding task with example:
+Also take the adding task as an example:

 ```js
 /** direct style */